0xPARC/0xparc-intro-book/retreat-notes.typ

 === Petersen commitments

+Here's one application of practical independence.
 Let $g_1, ..., g_n in E$ be "practically independent".
 If one has a vector $angle.l a_1, ..., a_n angle.r in FF_p^n$ of scalars,
-one can "commit" the vector by sending $sum a_i g_i in E$.
+one can "commit" the vector $arrow(a)$ by sending $sum a_i g_i in E$.
 This actually acts like a hash of the vector with shorter length (with "practically independent" now being phrased as "we can't find a collision").

-It turns out the Petersen commitment will work natively with IPA later on.
+It turns out the Petersen commitment will work natively with IPA later on if we choose $a_i$ to be the coefficients of the polynomial.

 == Kate commitment